HONEYBIST/WhatsApp-Chat-Data-Analysis/README.md

 3. Top 10 active users on the group (with a twist - Most active user had the least average message length ).

-Ghosts present in the group. (shocking results - 80+ participants who haven't even sent a single message!)
 4. Top 10 users most sent media.

-TK beats everyone by a mile!

 5. Most active hours and weekdays.